MicrosoftDocs/azure-docs/articles/azure-functions/functions-deploment-slots.md

 Use the following steps to to create a deployment setting:

-- Navigate to *Slots* in the functions app
+- Navigate to *Slots* in the function app
 - Click on the slot name
 - Under *Platform Features > General Settings*, click on **Configuration**
 - Click on the setting name you want to stick with the current slot